Surbhi-Kohli/JSModulesAndWebpack/Webpack/6CoreConceptsWebpack.md

 Slicing Hashes:
 webpack also allow slicing of hashes.
 If you will write [hash:8] instead of [hash] than you will get 8c4cbfdb instead of 8c4cbfdb91ff93f3f3c5.

-Reference Link:
+The hash string in each case is created based on the contents of the file Reference Link: